pmglab/KGGSEE/doc/source/quick_tutorials.rst

       - Description
     * - TissueName
       - Name of the tissue being tested
-    * - p
+    * - Unadjusted(p)
-      - The p-values for tissue-phenotype associations.
+      - Unadjusted p-values for the tissue-phenotype associations
+    * - Adjusted(p)
+      - Adjusted p-values calculated by adjusting both selection bias and multiple testing
-    * - BHFDRq
+    * - Median(IQR)SigVsAll
-      - The Benjamini-Hochberg adjusted p-values
+      - Median (interquartile range) expression of the conditionally significant genes and all the background genes

 .. _t3: